-When people finally find the courage to seek help from friends, family or various treatment professionals, they are most frequently offered more drugs or a long-term inpatient rehab commitment.
-These approaches to treatment are often ineffective.
-They can delay a person from getting the help they truly need or can leave them feeling like a failure, more hopeless than when they first sought help.
+When people finally find the courage to seek help from friends, family, or various treatment professionals, they are most frequently offered more drugs or a long-term inpatient rehab commitment.
+These treatment approaches are often ineffective.
+They can delay a person from getting the help they truly need or leave them feeling like a failure, more hopeless than when they first sought help.

 Why Replacement Drugs Don’t Work

 Replacement drugs just take patients from one opioid to another one with even longer effects.
 Drug replacement therapy has been touted as a means of providing people with legal access to drugs they might otherwise seek through illegal means.
-It also has been cited as a way to prevent people from turning to more dangerous, illicit forms of opioids.
+It has also been cited to prevent people from turning to more dangerous, illicit forms of opioids.
 Although this approach might be well-meaning, it prolongs a person’s dependence on drugs instead of giving them a means of getting off opioids.

 Why Drug Rehabs Keep Failing

-For some people, getting away from their environment is a safe thing to do.
+For some people addicted to drugs, getting away from their environment is a safe thing to do.
 For example, if they’re around people who enable drug use or are dealing with trauma or stress that compels them to take more opioids, then getting away from that environment can, of course, be beneficial.
 But merely going from a negative situation to rehab is insufficient.
 Drug rehabs need to be candid about what they can and can’t provide.
-Moreover, temporarily escaping a stressful environment is not enough; people need to learn to deal with emotions and situations so they can maintain sobriety after they complete drug treatment.
+Moreover, temporarily escaping a stressful environment is not enough; people need to learn to deal with emotions and situations to maintain sobriety after they complete drug treatment.

-We often hear people say how many times they failed drug treatment.
+We often hear people addicted to drugs say how many times they failed drug treatment.
 But the real question is not whether they failed but whether the drug treatment program failed them.

 A more practical, effective approach is to tackle the problems burdening the person dependent on opioids layer by layer:

-- First, remove the physical dependence.
-Medical detoxification, such as anesthesia-assisted rapid detox, performed by a medical doctor in a full-service hospital is a safe, humane and effective way to reverse a person’s physical opioid dependence.
+- First, remove physical dependence.
+Medical detoxification, such as anesthesia-assisted rapid detox performed by a medical doctor in a full-service hospital, is a safe, humane and effective way to reverse a person’s physical opioid dependence.

 - Second, with the opioids removed, the patient can be supported through the challenging transitional phase that follows.
 They can start adjusting physically to being opioid-free and relearn what it feels like to live without the numbing effects of opioids.

 - Third, with the physical component of the drug dependence treated.
-Now, a adequate diagnosis and any previously untreated emotional issues that triggered the opioid use, are possible.
+Now, adequate diagnosis and any previously untreated emotional issues that triggered opioid use are possible.
 In a healthier physical state equipped with an accurate diagnosis, they can pursue a course of treatment for those issues.